ebmdatalab/notebook-template/README.md

-# EBM DataLab's skeleton notebook environment
+# The Bennett Institute's skeleton notebook environment

 ## Getting started with this skeleton project